-WASHINGTON (AP) -- Spending on U.S. construction projects rose in December, ending a year in which construction activity increased for the first time in six years.
+WASHINGTON (AP) -- Spending on U.S. construction projects rose at a solid pace in August, helped by further gains in residential building.
+Overall construction activity climbed to the highest level in more than four years.